Nayeem420/AssignmentO/README.md

 4. script.js is linked with the other file.

-Just the demo coe is given here
+Just the demo code is given here